puppetlabs-toy-chest/puppetlabs-gce_compute/README.markdown

 ## Testing

-The following platforms and software versions were tested.
-In all cases, the sample manifests in the `tests` directory were used to verify full functionality.

-Note that when testing with various versions of `gcutil`, you simply need to make sure the version you want to use resolves in your PATH over other installed versions.
+ * Debian-7 (wheezy) puppet debian package (v2.7.23 using ruby1.8.7)
+   * Cloud SDK's gcutil version 1.12.0
+ * Debian-7 (wheezy) puppet open-source (v3.3.2 using ruby1.9.3p194)
+   * Cloud SDK's gcutil version 1.12.0
+ * Debian-7 (wheezy) Puppet Enterprise v3.1.0 (v3.3.1 using ruby1.9.3p448)
+   * Cloud SDK's gcutil version 1.12.0

-Puppet Enterprise ships with `facter` and when run will attempt to read the value of `/sys/firmware/dmi/entries/1-0/raw` which is read-only by `root`.
+Puppet Enterprise ships with `facter` and when run will attempt to read the value from executing `dmidecode` which can only by done by `root` (or sudo).
-If you run `puppet apply` as an unprivileged user, you will see permission denie errors.
+If you run `puppet apply` as an unprivileged user, you will see permission denied errors.

- * Debian-7 (wheezy) puppet debian package (v2.7.23 that uses ruby1.8.7)
-   * gcutil 1.8.4 (v1beta15)
-   * gcutil 1.10.0 (v1beta16)
- * Debian-7 (wheezy) Puppet Enterprise (v3.1.0 that uses ruby1.9.3p448)
-   * gcutil 1.8.4 (v1beta15)
-   * gcutil 1.10.0 (v1beta16)